openkfw/TruBudget/doc/adr/0002-access-control-model.md

 ## Consequences

-With the proposed changes in place, our users will be able to impose their respective organizational structures onto EEPPortal's resources in a way that should be flexible enough and straight-forward to integrate with their existing directory servers.
+With the proposed changes in place, our users will be able to impose their respective organizational structures onto EEP-Portal's resources in a way that should be flexible enough and straight-forward to integrate with their existing directory servers.